kresowe/flags/README.md

 This simple method of selecting just 8 pixels and using logistic regression was surprisingly successful.

 As seen from `ml_training_cross_val_manual.py`, very good accuracy (about 97-99%) is obtained for regularization hyperparameter C in range from 1 to 1000.
 Three out of four folds suggest that C = 100 gives the best accuracy.
-I note that C = 1 obtains similar accuracy with shorter training time however given the relatively small size of dataset these times are quite short even on my old notebook.
+I note that for C = 1, the accuracy is similar with shorter training time however given the relatively small size of dataset these times are quite short even on my old notebook.

 According to `ml_training_best_model.py`, the accuracy of the chosen model (logistic regression with C=100) is 99.3 +/- 0.1 %.

 ## Comments

-I note that any machine learning classifier is likely not the best approach to this specific problem.
+I note that this specific problem can be solved without machine learning.
 The package `flagpy` [^1] identifies a flag by comparing it with a template flag for each country and chooses the one that is most similar to the given image.
 The similarity is calculated by the *distance function* defined, e.g., by mean square difference.

 [^1]: https://pypi.org/project/flagpy/ and https://github.com/saahilkumar/world-flag-identifier/